This company combines impressive quality with a generous valuation: First Majestic Silver Corp. (AG) - The Dwinnex

-In the latest session, First Majestic Silver Corp.
-(NYSE: AG) closed at 7.99 up 3.90% from its previous closing price of $7.69.
-In other words, the price has increased by $+0.30 from its previous closing price.
-On the day, 4275316 shares were traded.
-AG reached its highest trading level at $8.00 during the session, while it also had its lowest trading level at $7.56.
+As of close of business last night, First Majestic Silver Corp.’s stock clocked out at 7.53, down -0.92% from its previous closing price of $7.60.
+In other words, the price has decreased by $-0.07 from its previous closing price.
+On the day, 3475328 shares were traded.
+AG reached its highest trading level at $7.85 during the session, while it also had its lowest trading level at $7.36.

 3 Tiny Stocks Primed to Explode